New this week: Radcliffe gets weird, 'Causeway' and Phoenix - NewsBreak

 TELEVISION

 — George Lopez's new sitcom is a family affair.
-In NBC's “Lopez vs. Lopez,” the actor-comedian stars opposite real-life offspring, Mayan Lopez.
+In NBC 's “Lopez vs. Lopez,” the actor-comedian stars opposite real-life offspring, Mayan Lopez.
 Their fictional versions of dad and daughter are unlikely roommates with a rocky relationship.
 The 2002-07 comedy “George Lopez” remains one of the few Latino-led hits on TV, which continues to struggle with depicting America's second-largest ethnic or racial group behind non-Latino whites.
 “Lopez vs. Lopez,” with Selenis Leyva and Al Madrigal in the cast, debuts 8 p.m.
-Eastern Friday.
+Eastern Friday, Nov.
+4.

 — AP Television Writer Lynn Elber